10 Japanese architects who changed the face of this art

 Terunobu-Fujimori-architect-japonais

 Terunobu Fujimori is a well-known architect and architectural historian.
-Born in Nagano Prefecture, he studied at Tōhoku University and completed his education at Tokyo University, and is currently a professor.
+Born in Nagano Prefecture, he studied at Tōhoku University and completed his training at the University of Tokyo, and is currently a professor.
 Today, he is an author and television host.
 He also represented Japan at the Venice Biennale in 2006.

 vatican-chapelVatican chapel